ergut/contextor/README.md

 ## Using with LLMs

 1. Generate the context file for your project:
-   - Use specific files: `python codecontextor.py --files main.py config.py`
+   - Use specific files: `codecontextor --files main.py config.py`
-   - Include all files: `python codecontextor.py` (will ask for confirmation)
+   - Include all files: `codecontextor` (will ask for confirmation)
 2. Start a conversation with an LLM
 3. Share the generated file at the beginning of the conversation
 4. The LLM can now: